wp-plugins/simple-intranet-directory/readme.txt

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.

 == Changelog ==
+= 3.4 =
+* Added the ability for admins to switch user photos from square to round in Your Profile area.

 = 3.3 =
 * Fixed some warnings and optimized for WordPress 4.1.